panmari/panmari.github.io/_posts/2020-08-01-flutter-blur-with-cutout.md

             filter: ImageFilter.blur(sigmaX: 3, sigmaY: 3),
             child: Container(
               alignment: Alignment.center,
-              // Choose Colors.black here if you want a shadow effect in addition to blurring.
+              // Choose Colors.black.withOpacity(0.3) here if you want a shadow effect in addition to blurring.
               color: Colors.transparent,
               // This part is new, creating the cutout.
               child: CustomPaint(